mad-lab-fau/mad-gui/docs/customization.rst

         def process_data(self, data: Dict[str, PlotData]) -> Dict[str, PlotData]:
             for sensor_plot in data.values():
                 # sensor_plot.annotations["Activity"] basically is a pd.DataFrame.
-                # However, we changed it to a custom object, which makes it easier for us internally to synchronize
-                # our PlotData / GlobalData with the currently displayed data.
-Therefore, you can see the additional
+However, you can see an additional
                 # `.data` in the next line.
+This is due to internal data handling in the GUI.
                 # You do not need to care about that, just make sure that the method `self.get_annotations(...)
                 # returns a pd.DataFrame.
-                sensor_plot.annotations["Activity"].data = self.get_annotations(sensor_plot.data)
+                sensor_plot.annotations["Activity Label"].data = self.get_annotations(sensor_plot.data)

         def get_annotations(plot_data: PlotData) -> pd.DataFrame:
             # Some code that creates a pd.DataFrame with the columns `start` and `end`.